MARS-Group-HAW/model-knp-traffic/README.md

 #### `Visitor`

-TBD (additional properties of the `OsvTourGuide` will soon become configurable)
+TBD (additional properties of the `Visitor` will soon become configurable)

 #### `OsvTourGuide`